gnzsnz/ib-gateway-docker/template_README.md

 ssh -o ServerAliveInterval=20 -o ServerAliveCountMax=3 -NL 5900:localhost:5900 trader@bastion
 ```

-This would look like this
+It would look like this

 ```
        _____________